-Total OPEB Liability
+Net OPEB Liability

-Proportionate share - The Tennessee Housing Development Agency's proportion and proportionate share of the collective total OPEB liability, related to the EGOP, is 0.241928% and \$3.4 million, respectively.
-The proportion existing at the prior measurement date was 0.266480%.
-This resulted in a change in proportion of 0.024552% between the current and prior measurements dates.
-Tennessee Housing Development Agency's proportion of the collective total OPEB liability was based on a projection of its long-term share of contributions to the OPEB plan relative to the projected share of contributions of all participating employers, actuarially determined.
-The collective total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2018, and measurement date of June 30, 2018.
+Proportionate share - The Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability, related to the EGOP, was \$1.7 million.
+At the June 30, 2019, measurement date, the Tennessee Housing Development Agency's proportion of the collective net OPEB liability was 0.173646%.
+The proportion existing at the prior measurement date was 0.241928%.
+This resulted in a change in proportion of (0.068282%) between the current and prior measurements dates.
+Tennessee Housing Development Agency's proportion of the collective net OPEB liability was based on a projection of its long-term share of contributions to the OPEB plan relative to the projected share of contributions of all participating employers, actuarially determined.
+The collective net OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2019, and measurement date of June 30, 2019.

-Actuarial assumptions - The collective total OPEB liability in the June 30, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial assumptions - The collective total OPEB liability in the June 30, 2019, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified: